bwolmarans/nms-ansible-role/README.md

-# Ansible Roles for NMS, NGINX, NGINX Agent, and ACM
+# Ansible Roles for NMS, NGINX Agent, and ACM
-## ...and some example playbooks that you can use right out of the gate!
+## ...and some example playbooks so you can try out these roles.

 This is a set of roles for installing NGINX Management Suite (NMS) and NGINX+, NGINX Agent and also there is a role to install the NMS license, and a role to install API Connectivity Manager (ACM).
 There are also some example playbooks to try out the roles.